 The Library of the University of Gdańsk, apart from being an academic unit, serves as an educational and service centre of the University information system.
-The Central Library of the University of Gdańsk in Gdańsk-Oliwa, together with seven libraries constitutes the basis for the academic library and information system.
+The Main Library of the University of Gdańsk in Gdańsk-Oliwa, together with six specialised libraries constitutes the basis for the academic library and information system.
 It is available for all readers, with the scientific library and a public centre of science and culture accessible for inhabitants of the whole region.

 The University of Gdańsk was founded in March 1970.

 On November 6th 2006 in Gdańsk-Oliwa, a new building of the Main Library of the University of Gdańsk was opened for readers.
-To ensure comfortable reading conditions the new Library provides 500 seats for readers, including 170 ones equipped with computers.
-In the Main Library most of the collection is ordered thematically and rendered available in open access.
+To ensure comfortable reading conditions the new Library provides 500 seats for readers, including 35 ones equipped with computers.
+In the Main Library most of the collections are ordered thematically and are available in open access.
 The Library in the new building is also an important centre of scientific information.

-Today, the Main Library in Gdańsk-Oliwa and six specialist libraries constitute the Central Library of the University of Gdańsk.
-Specialist libraries:
+Today, the Main Library in Gdańsk-Oliwa and six specialised libraries constitute The Library of the University of Gdańsk.
+Specialised libraries:

 - the Economic Library

 - the History of Culture Library

 - the Law Library

 The present collection contains over 1.672.411 volumes ∗ including: